 Fisherman’s Castle on the Irish Bayou

-Fisherman’s Castle was designed to withstand the most extreme weather conditions and managed to survive both Hurricane Katrina and Isaac.
+Next on this list of things to do in New Orleans, it’s Fisherman’s Castle!
+This place was designed to withstand the most extreme weather conditions and managed to survive both Hurricane Katrina and Isaac.
 Constructed in 1981, this tiny castle is a lovely tribute to medieval décor in bustling New Orleans.